Pulilan: Power and Water Supply

+Communication Services

 Philippine Long Distance Telephone Company (PLDT), Digital Telecommunications Philippines (DIGITEL), Smart Communications and DATELCOM are the main landline telephone service provider in Pulilan while the three major cellular companies here are Smart Communications, Globe Telecom and Dito Telecommunity.
 Telegraph and express mail services are being provided by the municipal post office in Barangay Poblacion and private companies like LBC, Western Union, etc.

 Social services

 Health

 As of 2010, there are 25 medical facilities as well as 2 government operated rural health units that provide healthcare services in the municipality.
 Three of which are hospitals and that include the following: Our Lady of Mercy General Hospital (OLMGH) in Longos, The Good Shepherd Hospital in Poblacion and F.M.
 Cruz Orthopedic & Gen. Hospital in Santo Cristo.
 Several clinics can also be found in the municipality.

 Peace and Order

 In the area of peace and order, Pulilan is one of the more peaceful towns in the province.
 The crime rate is very minimal.
 Pulilan has a crime solution efficiency of 90.90% and an average crime rate of 1.8.
 It ranks third in the crime solution and in peace and order in Bulacan.
 As of 2010, the municipality is being served by 30 policemen and 9 firemen.